 Managing people can be difficult.
-Managing remote workers can seem even more difficult -- the distance and “out-of-sight” nature of these workers provides unique challenges to a business owner or manager.
+Learning to manage remote workers can seem even more difficult -- the distance and “out-of-sight” nature of these workers provides unique challenges to a business owner or manager.
 But remote workers can be a huge asset to your business that you should be taking advantage of.

-I worked a remote job for almost four months in 2018-2019 before waking up one morning and finding that I had lost access to my work email and Slack account.
-I had been unceremoniously fired, with no notice.
+I worked a remote job for almost four months in 2018-2019 before waking up one morning and finding that I had been unceremoniously fired, with no notice.
 I’m going to tell you the story of this remote job, what my manager did wrong, and what they should’ve done instead.

-(My remote job was for a company that developed an app to help people navigate a specific legal situation across the United States.
-I was tasked with researching the specifics of this legal situation in-depth for each US state, both online and by calling lawyers, and then assembling the information into copy for the website.)
+(I worked for a company that developed an app to help people navigate a specific legal situation across the United States.
+I was tasked with researching the specifics of this legal situation for each US state and then assembling the information into copy for the website.)

 Give them the tools.